-3.7 Compositional architecture framework for VEDLIOT
+3.4 Compositional architecture framework for VEDLIoT

-The final conceptual model of a compositional architecture framework based on the stated propositions is illustrated in Figure 3.4.
-Figure 3.5 presents an compositional architectural framework that includes all earlier identified concerns for distributed AI systems.
+The final conceptual model of a compositional architecture framework based on the stated propositions is illustrated in Figure 3.5.
+Figure 3.7 presents a compositional architectural framework that includes all earlier identified concerns for distributed AI systems and all levels of abstractions for VEDLIOT.
 The architectural framework is a composition of a number of clusters of concern, highlighting that it is "the combining of distinct parts or elements to form a whole" and "the manner in which such parts are combined or related"3.
 Therefore, we referred to it as "compositional architectural framework for VEDLIOT".

-Figure 3.4.
-Conceptual model of an compositional architecture framework
+Figure 3.5.
+Conceptual model of a compositional architecture framework